2023-24 Earth Grant Students

 A woman with dark hair pulled back, looking at the camera

-Fatima Sanchez (she/her) is a sophomore majoring in Engineering, who describes herself as someone continuously learning and taking action on environmental issues, as well as learning and connecting to her Mexican-American culture.
-Through Earth Grant, Fatima will be working with the Arizona Department of Forestry and Fire Management's Magnificent Tree Program, to support the monitoring, documentation, and public education related to trees throughout the state of Arizona.
+Fatima Sanchez (she/her) participated as a sophomore majoring in Engineering, who describes herself as someone continuously learning and taking action on environmental issues, as well as learning and connecting to her Mexican-American culture.
+Through Earth Grant, Fatima worked with the Arizona Department of Forestry and Fire Management's Magnificent Tree Program, to support the monitoring, documentation, and public education related to trees throughout the state of Arizona.
 Fatima envisions a future career supporting organizations and businesses to shift their operations towards greater sustainability.

 Image